Combe Martin Hemp | Medieval Times

 Home

-…role; this medieval landmark, featuring its original 15th century oak chancel screen, stands as a custodian of local history and heritage.
-We also have a record of a comical court case i…
+…Vincula not only fulfills its spiritual role; this medieval landmark, featuring its original 15th century oak chancel screen, stands as a custodian of local history and heritage.
+There i…

 Battle of Arx Cynwit (Countisbury) 878 CE